splunk/public-o11y-docs/admin/admin-onboarding/phase2/phase2-apm.rst

 .. _phase2-apm:

-Pilot phase part 2: Initial pilot rollout for Splunk Application Performance Monitoring
+Pilot part 2: Initial pilot rollout for Splunk Application Performance Monitoring
 *****************************************************************************************

 As with the Splunk Infrastructure Monitoring section, during this second part of the journey the focus is to bring into the system initial launching APM teams with a lot of microservices or connections to many services.